-Works are schedule to begin in late March 2018 and will take up to four months to complete.
+Works are scheduled to begin on Monday 19 March 2018 and will take up to four months to complete.

 Works will place Monday to Friday 7am to 6pm and Saturday from 7am to 1pm.
 Outside of these times quiet work may take place.

 The Campbellfield retarding basin is located on Sages Road in Glenroy.
 The works will be conducted within the closed site on the retarding basin embankment, which is highlighted on the map below.

 Construction crews and traffic will access the site via Sages Road.
 The work area will be contained to the embankment located within the closed retarding basin.

 We’ll continue to work with local residents to inform them of the works schedule and any associated impacts that may take place.

 What to expect

 This is a closed site and we expect there should be minimal impact to the community and residents.
 We anticipate our neighbours may notice: